Z2gK/hhc24-writeup/Act2.md

 ## Mobile Analysis

 For this challenge, it is best to decompile the apk/aab into Java code for better readability.
 This can be done using the tool `jadx`.
 The missing name can found by inspecting the Java code for each version of the app.
+The objective is to find excluded names from Santa's lists.

 **FOR SILVER AWARD**, first run `jadx SantaSwipe.apk` to decompile the apk.
 Ignore the errors.
 The files will be stored in a newly created directory named `SantaSwipe`.
 The two files are interest are in the `SantaSwipe/sources/com/northpole/santaswipe` directory, namely `DatabaseHelper.java` and `MainActivity.java`.